 Differences between fixed and adjustable rate loans

-ARMs usually start at a very low rate that usually increases over time.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+ARMs usually start out at a very low rate that usually increases as the loan ages.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
 For these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are usually best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate loans are best for people who will sell their house or refinance before the initial lock expires.
+After this period it adjusts every year.
+These loans are fixed for a number of years (3 or 5), then adjust.
+Loans like this are best for people who anticipate moving in three or five years.
+These types of adjustable rate loans most benefit people who plan to move before the loan adjusts.